entropia/web-info-screen/README.md

 | Upcoming events                                               | Entropia Wiki table |
 | Weather forecast for the next couple of hours                 | OpenMeteo           |
 | Tram departure from multiple relevant stops close to the club | KVV EFA             |

+## Live Demo

+A live demo on a public web server will be available soon.